rgtzdev/google-calendar-wrapper/README.md

 # Google Calendar Wrapper

-This is just a simple electron wrapper, nothing special :P
+This is just a simple electron wrapper, nothing special :P.
+Cleaner than having it in the browser lmL.

 ## Install dependencies